Visan1/portfolio/README.md

 **Marketing Analyst & Data Entry Contractor at Upfeat Media (_June 2023 - Present_)**
-- Assessed e-commerce data from UberEats, Reebok, Best Buy and more in the Canadian market, optimizing promotions based on product trends and reducing campaign development time by up to 15%.
+- Assessed e-commerce data from UberEats, Reebok, Best Buy and more in the Canadian market, optimizing promotions based on these product trends and reducing campaign development time by up to 15%.
 - Analyzed high-performing product data to craft promotional content with SEO strategies to boost web traffic up to 30%.
 - Improved click-through rates by researching effective promotional SEO keywords and reduced pricing errors by 40% through data validation.